ukparliament/ontologies/procedure/meta/queries/instrument-types/treaties/index.md

 * <a href="https://api.parliament.uk/s/212d4603"> Correspondence published by the Environmental Audit Committee</a>

-* <a href="https://api.parliament.uk/s/773f0230"> Correspondence published by the International Trade Committee</a>
+* <a href="https://api.parliament.uk/s/773f0230"> Correspondence published by the International Development Committee</a>

 * <a href="https://api.parliament.uk/s/e4b80566"> Correspondence published by Lords committees</a>